 Why does the 16th arrondissement attract expatriate families?

-The 16th arrondissement has several international schools (Lycee Janson-de-Sailly international section, bilingual schools), green spaces (Bois de Boulogne, Trocadero gardens), a secure living environment, and large family apartments.
-The transport links to La Defense via line 1 and RER C are also an asset for expatriate executives.
+The 16th arrondissement has several international schools (the Lycée Janson-de-Sailly international section, bilingual schools), green spaces (Bois de Boulogne, Trocadéro gardens), a safe setting and large family flats.
+The links to La Défense via line 1 and RER C are also an asset for expatriate executives.

 What budget for a 5-room apartment in the 16th arrondissement?